ADHD, Anxiety or Both – a Tricky Relationship

 For ADHD, treatment with psychostimulants (e.g., methylphenidate and amphetamines) and non-psychostimulants (e.g., atomoxetine, clonidine, and guanfacine) are licensed due to their effectiveness in reducing the core symptoms of ADHD (inattention, hyperactivity, impulsivity).
 Other non-pharmacological treatments are also used to improve associated cognitive and behavioral problems (e.g., interpersonal challenges, parental conflicts, cognitive and working memory problems), especially for younger age groups.

-Interestingly, there is some evidence that, compared to placebo, the use of psychostimulant medications in children with ADHD-alone is associated with a reduced risk of anxiety [17].
+There is some evidence that, compared to placebo, the use of psychostimulant medications in children with ADHD-alone is associated with a reduced risk of anxiety.
 In another study, a total of 69 children with ADHD with co-occurring anxiety symptoms, were randomly assigned to methylphenidate or atomoxetine for 8 weeks of treatment.
-The results showed that both medications significantly reduced the symptoms of ADHD and anxiety, with atomoxetine effectively reducing both inattentive and anxiety symptoms at the fourth week of treatment – sooner than methylphenidate [18].
+The results showed that both medications significantly reduced the symptoms of ADHD and anxiety, with atomoxetine effectively reducing both inattentive and anxiety symptoms at the fourth week of treatment – sooner than methylphenidate.

-As discussed in a recent review, there have been mixed results among other studies that have examined the effects of methylphenidate in those with ADHD and anxiety [17].
+There have been mixed results among other studies that have examined the effects of methylphenidate in those with ADHD and anxiety.
 Some reported that response to treatment was lower for children with both ADHD and anxiety disorders and was associated with more side effects when compared to children with ADHD only, but the authors warn that these findings need to be further researched.
 Other studies have suggested that the benefits of stimulant medications on anxiety may be more pronounced in cases where anxiety is ‘secondary’ to ADHD (i.e., when anxiety is experienced as a result of ADHD symptoms).
-Further evidence suggests that the use of CBT as an adjunct to ADHD medication can lead to the reduction of ADHD and associated anxiety symptoms and improve daily functioning [19].
+Further evidence suggests that the use of CBT as an adjunct to ADHD medication can lead to the reduction of ADHD and associated anxiety symptoms and improve daily functioning.

-Overall, patients who have both ADHD and anxiety are less likely to benefit from CBT strategies alone and often need combined pharmacological treatments [20].
-Finally, it is recommended that the most impairing condition should generally be treated first in instances of comorbidity [20].
+Overall, patients who have both ADHD and anxiety are less likely to benefit from CBT strategies alone and often need combined pharmacological treatments.

 To summarize, ADHD and anxiety frequently co-occur, causing challenges with daily functioning and may lead to misdiagnosis.
 While individuals with ADHD and anxiety may face more challenges with working memory, social and emotional functioning, in some cases, they may present with lower impulsivity levels that can facilitate simple tasks that require attentional focus but that are not particularly complex.